wslack/wslack.github.io/_posts/2023-12-22-public-interest-tech-job-advice.md

 These are my best guesses, meant to supplement [existing](https://github.com/tBaxter/questions-for-employers) [resources](https://jacobian.org/2019/apr/23/questions-for-employers-director-vp/) for any job-seeking situation.

 ### Keep in mind:
-- Being mission-oriented does not make an organization a good place to work or a boss, a good person to work for.
-Evaluate that separately.
 - Saying the right missions-oriented buzzwords doesn't make an org actually mission-oriented.
+- Being mission-oriented does not mean an organization is a good place to work or a boss is a good person to work for.
+Evaluate those separately.
 - Working alone to bring reform or new ideas is much, much more challenging than being part of an aligned team.
-It's possible, but be aware of the challenge.
+It's possible, but be aware of the challenge and talk to someone who tried to go at it alone.
 - The manager who hires you and the team you join may have different expectations about what sort of change/transformation is possible from your work.
 It can be helpful to talk with someone on the team in addition to a possible manager.
 - Your best time to negotiate is before taking the job.
 - Serving and producing good outcomes for the public may not lead to rewards on the job, unless an organization measures public outcomes when evaluating your performance.
 Oftentime, serving the public helps you only if it gets good press or you develop a good reputation (because you do a good job communicating internally about the impact of your work).